 In its high-weight, long-chain format it’s too big to absorb into your skin.
 Therefore, it sits on the surface drawing moisture from the air to hydrate and smooth the outer skin layers.
 It’s an excellent moisturiser.
 In the world of skincare ingredients, it’s a humectant.

 However, you can formulate Hyaluronic Acid to be shorter chain.
 And clinical research shows medium and short-chain molecules sink deeper into the skin.
 The shorter the chain the deeper they go.
 They then attract and hold onto more water in the skin.
 And soap and other cleansers can’t wash them away.
-Therefore, a good hyaluronic serum needs molecules of different chain lengths to moisturise all the layers.
+Therefore, a good Hyaluronic serum must have molecules of different chain lengths to moisturise all the layers.

 And with daily application it builds in your skin.
 But it takes time.

 The shorter chain Hyaluronic Acid molecules stay deeper inside your skin for about a day.
 Then enzymes break them down.
 So, it’s a slow-refill process as the molecules steadily increase.
 This gradually plumps the skin making it firm and bouncy.
-And over time it subtly fills out fine lines and reduces wrinkles.
+And over time it subtly smooths fine lines and fills-out wrinkles.

 So, partner an advanced Hyaluronic serum with a regular at home ultrasonic phonophoresis boost, and you’ve got a potent combination.